 To answer these queries, try to speak to several existing customers with an industry profile similar to yours.

 Visit each potential service provider.
 Look at the working environment and ask about staff retention and turnover.
 Check their IT systems and equipment, management processes and quality assurance procedures.
+Is their company known for driving innovation and keeping up with emerging technologies?

 Check that your potential provider is financially stable.
 If it is a limited company, get copies of its recent accounts, ask for banker's references and consider getting a report from a credit checking agency.